Showing posts with label Russolo. Show all posts

 Needless to say I did not get to properly record the event.
 Here's a clip of the confusion, thankfully John Garrad artist and musician was on hand to drive the performance along.

-Anyhow I've learnt a lot from this experience for Art of Noises 2!
+Anyhow I've learnt a lot from this experience for my planning of Art of Noises 2!
 Many thanks to the Culture Co: LB for giving me this opportunity.

 Monday, 7 July 2025